 Partner Spotlights and Community Updates

 In a Partner Spotlight, James Carter of Collaborative member the Urban Institute presented the Education to Workforce Framework Data Tool.
-The tool lets users explore data on education and workforce outcomes, and compare data by geography, income, race, ethnicity, and more.
+The tool lets users explore data on education and workforce outcomes and compare data by geography, income, race, ethnicity, and more.

-In a Partner Spotlight, Jade Chandler of the Deputy Mayor for Education’s Office of Education Through Employment shared findings from the DC Alumni Early Career Outcomes survey focusing on the classes of 2017 through 2019, highlighting data on financial and overall well-being of DC alumni.
+In a Partner Spotlight, Jade Chandler of the Deputy Mayor for Education’s Office of Education Through Employment shared findings from the DC Alumni Early Career Outcomes Survey focusing on the classes of 2017 through 2019, highlighting data on financial and overall well-being of DC alumni.

 Other members briefly shared recent successes and updates: